DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 This, too, is serialized into a compact JSON form, then base64-encoded.

 The dot-concatenation of the header and the payload is then signed, and the signature is then base64-encoded.
-These two parts - the signing base (which itself has two parts) and the actual signature are then concatenated to form a JWT.
+These two parts - the signing base (which itself has two parts) and the actual signature are then dot concatenated to form a JWT.
+The form is `base64(header).base64(payload).base64(signature)`.

 This is what a JWT looks like:

 ```
 eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJuYmYiOjE1MTAwMjAzMDAsImlhdCI6MTUxMDAyMDMwMCwic3ViIjoiU3ViamVjdCIsImlzcyI6Iklzc3VlciIsImF1ZCI6IkF1ZGllbmNlIiwiZXhwIjoxNTEwMDIzOTAwLCJjdXN0b21DbGFpbTEiOiJ2YWx1ZTEifQ.akW3MHTRAnWIPdrD14XYcQKFxDqQ7ztqqS1iLUZfQcQJusi805JhlhBmYZ7axQn2DFBvRsk-i_aCwBDiCzOHGIxufyreMUi7dlkVX6aby8shOIG1jwozes9xGR0pe7ekMD7a39FHKntIXfZEZXE0fxFTIjeG0F7Ui8gL8v8pMIX_SRmK6uEPv0gUStQI-x1nJQM7EtOPs4ZnnlA1hA7HAMEZjkv64yZqbEKXC3d_BFEV3-XhlQR8YG6kJyKoPsgxWMN1JeEUn7fn0YM4V0B8bTepVPUYSViqzz6C5vPvDrk0-PiqGGIry9XrxTXTgNvToL8cOFp2c4ZHyONZqsIk8Q
 ```
+In the above, the header is:
+`eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9`

+The payload is:
+`eyJuYmYiOjE1MTAwMjAzMDAsImlhdCI6MTUxMDAyMDMwMCwic3ViIjoiU3ViamVjdCIsImlzcyI6Iklzc3VlciIsImF1ZCI6IkF1ZGllbmNlIiwiZXhwIjoxNTEwMDIzOTAwLCJjdXN0b21DbGFpbTEiOiJ2YWx1ZTEifQ`

+The signature is:
+`akW3MHTRAnWIPdrD14XYcQKFxDqQ7ztqqS1iLUZfQcQJusi805JhlhBmYZ7axQn2DFBvRsk-i_aCwBDiCzOHGIxufyreMUi7dlkVX6aby8shOIG1jwozes9xGR0pe7ekMD7a39FHKntIXfZEZXE0fxFTIjeG0F7Ui8gL8v8pMIX_SRmK6uEPv0gUStQI-x1nJQM7EtOPs4ZnnlA1hA7HAMEZjkv64yZqbEKXC3d_BFEV3-XhlQR8YG6kJyKoPsgxWMN1JeEUn7fn0YM4V0B8bTepVPUYSViqzz6C5vPvDrk0-PiqGGIry9XrxTXTgNvToL8cOFp2c4ZHyONZqsIk8Q`

+[JWT.io](https://jwt.io) hosts a useful online form that allows you to decode JWT interactively.

 ## Usefulness of JWT

 JWT are useful for capturing claims about a person or system, and transmitting them in a standard way, such that a cooperating system can verify those claims.
-Verification consists of verifying the digital signature, then evaluating the claims within the payload and header.
+Verification consists of verifying the digital signature, then evaluating the claims, within the payload and header.
+If the signature is good, then the claims can be trusted.

 A common example would be an identity provider - that is, a system that can authenticate users.
 When a user provides the correct authentication, the identity provider may issue a JWT, which includes statements about the user.
-This JWT can then be verified by any other system.
+This JWT can then be verified by any other system that has access to the public key of the IdP.
 Let's call the system that examines and verifies a JWT, a "relying party".
-If the relying party trusts the identity provider, then the RP can rely on the claims about the user, contained within the JWT.
+If the relying party trusts the identity provider - in other words trusts that the public key belongs to the IdP - then the RP can rely on the claims about the user, contained within the JWT.
+The RP can then make decisions based on the value of those claims - decisions regarding authorization, or routing, and so on.

 ## JWT within Apigee Edge

 People configuring smart API proxies in Apigee Edge may want those proxies to verify or generate JWT.
 In late 2017, Apigee added JWT policies into the Apigee Edge product to enable these scenarios.
 Specifically, there are now policies in Apigee Edge that you can use to generate or verify JWT using either Hmac or RSA signatures, in 256, 384, or 512-bit strength.
 (HS256, HS384, HS512, RS256, RS384, RS512).